How to Use Asana as an Editorial Calendar

 By adding sub-tasks for every content title, your content creators can update their work progress and seek feedback on specific steps from the relevant editors and team members.

 The best thing about managing content production through an Asana content calendar is that you don’t need to start everything from scratch.
-Asana provides you ready-to-use editorial calendar templates that you can modify and customize according to your workflow.
+Asana provides you with ready-to-use editorial calendar templates that you can modify and customize according to your workflow.

 In short, creating and managing your editorial calendar significantly improves your content creation process, increases your team’s efficiency, and allows you to produce higher-quality content that aligns with your business goals.